Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach

 In a situation where a safe strategy does not exist, i.e., $\mathcal{A}_{i}^{safe}(t,T)=\emptyset$, the outcome from the PCPG provides a minimum loss strategy for the ego vehicle, in the sense that $J_i$ is minimized subject to $\mathbf{\hat{a}}^*_{-i}(t)$.
 Note that $\mathcal{A}_{i}^{safe}(t,T)=\emptyset$ does not mean that a collision would definitely happen, as whether a collision happens depends on other agents' actions as well.
 If other agents are also safety-conscious, then the PCPG enables the ego vehicle to collaborate with others to avoid collision, because the outcome from the PG is not only individually optimal, but also optimizes the ``team interest" of all agents, none of which desires a collision.

-{ \begin{remark} Theorem \ref{t3} does not guarantee recursive feasibility (i.e., $\mathcal{A}_{i}^{safe}(t,T)$ is not guaranteed to be nonempty) because we cannot control the surrounding agents' behaviors.
+\begin{remark} Theorem \ref{t3} does not guarantee recursive feasibility, unless other agents also satisfy certain safety constraints.
+That is, $\mathcal{A}_{i}^{safe}(t+1,T)$ is not guaranteed to be nonempty because we cannot control the surrounding agents' behaviors.
 As shown in \cite{RSS}, when AVs and human-driven vehicles share the road, it is impossible to guarantee absolute safety for an AV.
-On the other hand, if we consider a centralized control, then Theorem \ref{t3} can guarantee recursive feasibility, by letting $\mathcal{A}_{i}^{safe}(t,T)$ be the set of actions that satisfy the CBF constraint (i.e., Equation (8) in \cite{CBF_collision}) for every agent pair and by selecting appropriate initial conditions.
-In this case, $J_i$ should be designed to incorporate the CBF constraint as a barrier.
-In such a centralized setting, the Corrector would not be necessary since $J_{-i}$ is supposed to be known, i.e., we only need Algorithm \ref{A1} to perform a PG.
-Compared to the existing CBF approaches to addressing the safety guarantees, Algorithm \ref{A1} with cost function incorporated with CBF constraints generates a solution that not only guarantees safety, but also optimizes every agent's self-interest and the team interest. \end{remark} }
+On the other hand, if other agents' behaviors do satisfy certain safety constraints, e.g., the robust CBF (RCBF) constraints (i.e., Equation (2) in \cite{pcca}), then Theorem \ref{t3} can guarantee recursive feasibility, by letting $J_i$ incorporate the RCBF constraints as barriers.
+However, as we shall see in Section \ref{simulation}, if other agents are not safety-conscious, the CBF based approach can be less preferable than the PCPG. \end{remark}

 Our next theorem studies the optimality of $\mathbf{a}_i^*(t)$.
 According to \eqref{corrector}, $\mathbf{a}_i^*(t)$ is optimal if $\mathbf{\hat{a}}_{-i}^*(t)=\mathbf{a}_{-i}^*(t)$.
 With a slight abuse of notation, we denote $\left(\mathbf{a}_i^*(t),\mathbf{a}_{-i}^*(t)\right)$ (resp., $\left(\mathbf{a}_i^*(t),\mathbf{\hat{a}}_{-i}^*(t)\right)$) as the strategy profile that the surrounding agents take $\mathbf{a}_{-i}^*(t)$ (resp., $\mathbf{\hat{a}}_{-i}^*(t)$) and the ego vehicle take $\mathbf{a}_i^*(t)\in\argmin_{\mathbf{a}_i(t)\in\mathcal{A}_i} J_i(\mathbf{a}_i(t),\mathbf{a}_{-i}^*(t))$ (resp., $\mathbf{a}_i^*(t)\in\argmin_{\mathbf{a}_i(t)\in\mathcal{A}_i} J_i(\mathbf{a}_i(t),\mathbf{\hat{a}}_{-i}^*(t))$).